Austin Gallery

 Walls of knowledge

 Dark academia begins on the walls and shelves — with art that looks studied rather than decorative.
 Classical sculpture is the shorthand: a plaster bust of a Greek goddess or Michelangelo's David turns any shelf scholarly in a single object, which is why busts are the aesthetic's most recognizable prop.
-Pair them with framed prints that feel pulled from an old natural-history folio — botanicals, anatomical plates, antique maps — hung close and a little crowded, gallery-of-curiosities style.
+Pair them with framed prints that feel pulled from an old natural-history folio — botanicals, anatomical plates, antique maps, old-master sketches — hung close and a little crowded, gallery-of-curiosities style.

 The trick is reference over polish.
 A grid of vintage botanical prints reads as a naturalist's collection; a bust among stacked books reads as a scholar's shelf.
 Both say the same thing: someone who lives here studies things.
+Lean your frames on a picture rail or shelf rather than hanging them in a rigid row — the slightly informal, layered arrangement looks accumulated, which is exactly the impression you want.

 Curator's Tip